Keynecta/keynecta.com/content/training/job-specific-training.md

         body: >-
           Employee connection and fostering a safety culture is at the heart of what we do.
-Trainers should take the time to have a discussion with employees to ensure they understand the training competencies.
-And establish a path for them to do so if they do not initially.
+Trainers should take the time to have a discussion with employees to ensure they understand training competencies.
+And establish a path to improve employee understanding and confidence.
-      - heading: Easily Track Training
+      - heading: Easily Score Training
         body: >-
           The Keynecta online safety dashboard provides training evaluation and scoring forms.
-Supervisors can easily reference training reports and receive view when specific trainings expire and require retraining.
+Supervisors can easily reference training reports and view when specific trainings expire and require retraining.
   - _bookshop_name: media-text
     preheading:
     heading: Revolutionizing Data Management